Home > Books > Lives of Saints and Righteous Ones

 Contemporary Athonite Ascetics<br/> Vol. 1 <br />by Archimandrite Cherubim</span> Contemporary Athonite Ascetics<br/> Vol. 2 <br />by Archimandrite Cherubim Earthly Angel, Heavenly Man

-Contains full length, unabridged lives of the saints for each day of the month, including: Ioannicius the Great; the Synaxis of Archangel Michael; John the Merciful; and the Entrance of the Theotokos into the Temple.
-686 pages.
+Contains full length, unabridged lives of the saints for each day of the month, including: Basil the Great, the 70 Apostles, Anthony the Great, Xenophon and Mary and their sons John and Arcadius.
+Softcover.
+533 pages.

 Maria of Olonets: Desert Dweller of the Northern Forests